Temporal Score Rescaling for Temperature Sampling in Diffusion and Flow Models: Applications

 The task of monocular depth estimation is inherently challenging due to its uncertainty—an object may appear large but distant, or small but close.
-Recent methods \citep{duan2024diffusiondepth, saxena2023monocular, ke2023repurposing} address this with diffusion models.
+Recent methods \citep{duan2024diffusiondepth, saxena2023monocular, ke2023repurposing} address this with diffusion models, where different samples correspond to plausible variations or interpolations of the underlying depth structure.
 We adopt Marigold \citep{ke2023repurposing}, which fine-tunes a pre-trained text-to-image diffusion model for depth estimation and achieves strong results.
 However, individual samples can be suboptimal due to both the sampling stochasticity and the ambiguity of depth estimation (~\cite{ke2023repurposing}).
-Thus, increasing the likelihood of each estimate is the key to better performance.
+To mitigate this issue, it is desirable to increase the likelihood of each sampled estimate—i.e., to encourage samples to concentrate around the dominant modes of the learned distribution.
+Doing so reduces sampling variability and suppresses uncertain or noisy depth predictions.

 We evaluate on the ETH3D \citep{eth3d} and NYUv2 \citep{nyuv2} datasets.
 As shown in Table~\ref{tab:depth}, \ours~outperforms the default DDIM and CNS on prediction accuracy.
 By sampling from a sharper distribution, \ours~yields more probable outputs given the input image.
 Qualitative comparisons in Fig.\ref{fig: depth image} further show that \ours~produces cleaner depth maps than DDIM, particularly in high-uncertainty regions.